Scalr/terraform-provider-scalr/docs/data-sources/provider_configuration.md

 ### Read-Only

 - `environments` (List of String) The list of environment identifiers that the provider configuration is shared to, or `["*"]` if shared with all environments.
+- `owners` (List of String) The teams, the provider configuration belongs to.